alexcg1/my-first-jina-app/chapters/all_in_one.md

 ## Prepare the Data

 Our goal is to find out who said what in Star Trek episodes when a user queries a phrase.
-The [SouthPark dataset](https://github.com/BobAdamsEE/SouthParkData/) contains the characters and lines from seasons 1 to 19.
-Many thanks to [BobAdamsEE](https://github.com/BobAdamsEE) for sharing this awesome resource!👏
+The [Star Trek dataset](https://www.kaggle.com/gjbroughton/start-trek-scripts) from Kaggle.
+We're using a subset in this example, which just contains the characters and lines from Star Trek: The Next Generation.
+This subset has also been pre-converted from JSON to CSV format, which is more suitable for Jina to process.

-Now let's ensure we're back in our base folder and download and process this dataset by running:
+Now let's ensure we're back in our base folder and download and the dataset by running:

 ```bash
 cd ..